mtrupkin/sbt-launch4j/README.md

     resolvers += Resolver.url("org.trupkin sbt plugins", url("http://dl.bintray.com/mtrupkin/sbt-plugins/"))(Resolver.ivyStylePatterns)

-    addSbtPlugin("org.trupkin" % "sbt-launch4j" % "0.1.0")
+    addSbtPlugin("org.trupkin" % "sbt-launch4j" % "0.0.7")

 ## Usage
-A new `build-launcher` task is now available that creates a zip file that contains the generated executable wrapper, the application jar and dependencies.
+The `build-sfx` task is now available.
+It creates a self extracting zip file in the `./target/sbt-launch4j` directory.
+The zip file contains the generated executable wrapper, the application jar and it's dependencies.

+    > build-sfx

+The `build-launcher` task creates the generated executable wrapper, the application jar and it's dependencies in the `./target/sbt-launch4j/app` directory.

     > build-launcher